ilyesBoukraa/smart_drilling_mini_project/README.md

    Aerich is a migration tool for Tortoise ORM that allows you to manage database schema changes and apply them to your database.
 Here's how you can use Aerich with your Smart Drilling Mini Project:

    - **Initialization**: Before using Aerich, you need to initialize it with your Tortoise ORM configuration.
+    > Note: To reinitialize the Aerih migration tool for testing purposes,
+    >  delete the 'migrations' folder and the 'pyproject.toml' file before proceeding.

    - First make sure you are in the smart_drilling_mini_project directory if you are inside any of the backend/frontend folders you can go back using: